Richard Popkin: Family

-Popkin was survived by Juliet (née Greenstone, 1924-2015), whom he married in 1944, and two of their three children, the historian Jeremy Popkin (b.
+Popkin was survived by Juliet (née Greenstone, 1924–2015), whom he married in 1944, and two of their three children, the historian Jeremy Popkin (b.
 1948) and his younger daughter, Susan Popkin (b.
 1961).
 Margaret Popkin (1950–2005) was a prominent civil rights lawyer and activist, known particularly for her work in El Salvador during the civil war of the 1980s.

 Works

 Popkin published many textbooks on philosophy, some with Avrum Stroll.
 He was editor and translator of selections from Pierre Bayle’s Historical and Critical Dictionary (1965).
 His last book, Disputing Christianity (2007), was completed posthumously by his son Jeremy.

 Popkin published two autobiographical writings: Intellectual Autobiography: Warts and All in The Sceptical Mode in Modern Philosophy.
 Essays in Honor of Richard H. Popkin, 1988, pp. 103–149, and a continuation: Introduction: Warts and All Part 2, in Everything Connects: In Conference with Richard H. Popkin.
 Essays in His Honor, 1999, pp. XI-LXXVI.

 Beyond his philosophical works, he is noted for writing The Second Oswald (1966), questioning the Warren Report lone gunman explanation of the John F. Kennedy assassination.
 Popkin's theory was that a look-alike of Lee Harvey Oswald was the actual assassin of Kennedy.
+Previously he had written an article in the New York Review of Books advocating the same hypothesis.